namsh/scripts_for_epics/README.md

 user@:~/epics/R3.14.12.4$ . setEpicsEnv.sh
 ```

-  The installation log files for require_packages.sh are located in
+  The installation log file is located in
-  * /tmp/common_package_installation.log
-    and
-  * /tmp/wheezy_package_installation.log
+  * /tmp/log_require_packages.log

 4. epics_synApps.sh will install the synApps as the following way: